 So, you’ve developed an app, published it on Play Market, landed an advertising deal, now it’s high time to sit back and wait for the money flow to you like from the horn of Amalthea.
 Offering relevant content and updating features isn’t necessary either.

 Well, with such an approach users will simply forget about your app and delete it for good.
 To keep ad money makes you happy every day you have to work on that product 24 hours a day, gather statistics, look for new channels to engage the audience, elaborate on usability, etc. Just as you stop working, revenue will stop flowing.
 Those ads won’t just watch themselves, you know!

 Many app developers, especially beginners get carried away by the pursuit of being this number one add so much they forget about other things that matter at the moment.
 To make an app being the most downloaded in Apple Store, for instance, you have to first raise a bump or two, step on some rakes on the road, learn and adopt best practices, and only then watch your product climb the popularity ladder straight to the top.

-Plus, if your app isn’t in at least TOP-100 most popular applications, it doesn’t mean there’s anything wrong with it.
+Plus, if your app isn’t in at least TOP-100’s most popular applications, it doesn’t mean there’s anything wrong with it.
 So…

 …the fifth and final myth just has been busted too.

 What’s wrong with today’s app developers?
 Meaning, why so many great ideas never make it to users’ mobile devices?
-It’s lack of consistence and promise of quick enrichment!
+It’s a lack of consistency and promise of quick enrichment!